 - Work on improving your credit.
 Your credit score is an important factor in the approval process.
 It also determines the APR and terms of your loan.
 Most larger loans require good to excellent credit.
-Factors that can affect your credit score include your credit history, age and mix of credit accounts, new credit applications, your credit utilization ratio, and total debt.
-Also, be sure to pay your credit card, car, mortgage, and all other bills on time.
+Factors that can affect your credit score include your credit history, age and mix of credit accounts, new credit applications, your credit utilization ratio and total debt.
+Also, be sure to pay your credit cards, car payment, mortgage and all other bills on time.

 - Improve your debt-to-income ratio.
 Lenders look at your debt-to-income ratio (DTI) to decide if you can afford to take on more debt and make another monthly payment.
 For personal loans, lenders typically look for a DTI ratio no higher than 40%.
-To improve your DTI, don’t take on any new debt, pay down existing debt (if possible), and reduce your spending.
+To improve your DTI, don’t take on any new debt, pay down existing debt (if possible) and reduce your spending.

 - Get a cosigner.
-If you’re worried your credit score will hold you back from qualifying for your $70,000 loan, or that you’ll get a higher-rate loan, you might consider using a qualified cosigner.
+If you’re worried that your credit score will hold you back from qualifying for a $70,000 loan, or that you’ll get a higher-rate loan, you might consider using a cosigner with good or excellent credit.
 But remember, if you miss payments or default on your loan, your cosigner is obligated to repay the loan.

 - Offer collateral.
-Generally, personal loans are unsecured, meaning you need no collateral to qualify.
-However, if your credit score keeps you from qualifying and you have assets, such as a car or a house, you may want to consider a secured personal loan.
+Personal loans are generally unsecured, meaning you don’t need collateral to qualify.
+But if your credit score keeps you from qualifying and you have assets, such as a car or a house, you may want to consider a secured personal loan.

 - Interest rate and APR — Lenders use the interest rate to calculate the interest expense on your loan.
-The annual percentage rate (APR) includes both the interest and all fees and other costs attached to your loan.
+The annual percentage rate, or APR, includes the interest rate as well as any fees and other costs attached to your loan.

 - Repayment terms — This is the time frame in which you’ll be required to repay the loan with interest.
 Personal loans are generally shorter-term loans, but you may find some for up to 10 years.
 Generally, shorter loan terms come with lower interest rates.
-Longer repayment terms typically give you a lower monthly payment but higher total interest costs.
-Be sure to read your loan agreement carefully to know whether your loan comes with a prepayment penalty for paying off your loan early.
+Longer repayment terms typically give you a lower monthly payment, but higher total interest costs.
+Be sure to read your loan agreement carefully to know if your loan comes with a prepayment penalty for paying off your loan early.

 - Total interest cost over the life of the loan — This is the interest you’ll pay over the life of the loan, based on the original loan amount.
 Interest rates can range from around 4.99% up to 36%.
 Your actual rate will depend on your repayment term, your credit score and your credit profile.